 - 1 teaspoon orange extract

 - 1 cup dried cranberries

-- 1 cup white chocolate candy melts or white almond bark
+- white chocolate candy melts or white almond bark , optional

 - In a large bowl or the bowl of a stand mixer, beat together the butter and powdered sugar until light and fluffy.
 Add the orange zest, vanilla and orange extract, and mix until combined.
 Add the flour, salt and cranberries.
 Mix to form a thick dough.

 - Shape the dough into a log that is approximately 2 inches in diameter.
-Wrap in parchment or plastic wrap, and freeze thirty minutes.
+Wrap in parchment or plastic wrap and refrigerate until firm, about 1 hour.

-- After the cookies have cooled, melt the candy melts according to the package directions.
+- If desired, melt the candy melts according to the package directions.
 Dip each cookie into the candy melts and place on a parchment lined baking sheet to cool.
-Store in an airtight container.